Need Microtomes for your studies?

 The History Behind Microtomy and the Microtome Device

 When the microscope was invented, scientists needed to slice material.
 Before the microtome was created, scientists would manually cut pieces of material they wanted to inspect using a razor blade.
-This method of preparing samples for study was tedious and difficult so, naturally, an alternative needed to be invented.
+This method of preparing samples for the study was tedious and difficult so, naturally, an alternative needed to be invented.

 Cummings, a manufacturing company, designed manual sectioning instruments made out of wood in 1770.
 These instruments were used exclusively in botany for cutting plants.
 Then the term “microtome” was coined in 1839 by Chevalier.